 Now, armed with these useful tips on birdhouses, let’s jump into the types of wood you can use to make them:

-Cedar resists rot reasonably well and will last for quite long if left out in the sun and rain.
-Hence, this wood is ideal for making birdhouses.
-It can last for up to 10 to 15 years.
+Cedar resists rot reasonably well and will last for quite long if left out in the sun and rain making his wood is ideal for making birdhouses.
 This wood looks good as well.
-It is a bit of an expensive option, but cedar is cheaper than redwood.

-The bad publicity around redwood due to overlogging has passed, so it is being used again for woodworking projects.
+The bad publicity around redwood due to overlogging has been replaced by more sustainable logging and it is being used again for woodworking projects.
 This wood has an attractive grain and color and is exceptionally durable.
 Although it scratches and dents easily, this should not affect the good looks of your birdhouse too much.

 Also, redwood exudes a red pigment, which gives it the name it has, but since it is a natural secretion, it should not be harmful to birds.
 Redwood has a natural resistance to weather, so it serves very well for woodworking projects for outdoor items such as birdhouses.